mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 which is kept secret by the service.
 All keys are encoded in the PEM format.
-The public keys are shared in the standard X.509 certificate format, `cert.pem` below, while private keys are seen as `key.pem` below.
+The public keys are shared in the standard X.509 certificate format, `cert.pem` below, while private keys are seen as `private.pem` below.

 See the [service overview](../Overview) for schematics of the service communication flow.
 An overview of the services that use keys and